 The last time you saw your dermatologist for your psoriasis, were you satisfied by the information you got?
-If not, there’s a chance you just weren’t asking the right kinds of questions.
+If not, there’s a chance you just weren’t asking the right questions.
 But how are you supposed to know what to ask?

-With that in mind, we asked Dr. Doris Day, a board certified dermatologist based in New York, what top questions she wishes psoriasis patients asked her during their appointments.
+With that in mind, we asked Dr. Doris Day, a board-certified dermatologist based in New York, what top questions she wishes psoriasis patients asked her during their appointments.
 Keep reading to find out what she had to say.

 1. How did I get psoriasis?